Len-P/graphics-engine/README.md

 # Graphics Engine

-This project is a C++ graphics engine developed for a Computer Graphics course.
-It provides various features for rendering 2D and 3D scenes, including transformations, geometric primitives, lighting models, shading, and more.
+This project is a C++ graphics engine developed for the Computer Graphics course at the university of Antwerp.
+(Grade: 19/20) It provides various features for rendering 2D and 3D scenes, including transformations, geometry, lighting models, shading, and more.
 Below is an overview of the features and functionalities included in this engine:

-## Grade
-19/20

 ## Features

-- **2D L-Systems**
+- **2D Lindenmayer Systems**
   - Supports L-Systems with brackets.

 - **Transformations**
+  - Basic transformations (translation, rotation)
   - Eye-point transformation
   - Projection transformation

+- **3D Objects (wireframes and solids)**
-- **Platonic Solids**
+  - Platonic Solids
-  - Cone and cylinder
+  - Cone
+  - Cylinder
   - Sphere
   - Torus

-- **3D L-Systems**
+- **3D Lindenmayer Systems**

+- **Z-Buffering**
-- **Z-Buffering (Lines)**
+  - Z-buffered wireframes
-  - Z-buffering for line rendering

-- **Object Triangulation**
+  - Z-buffered triangles

-  - Triangulation of objects (converting polygons to triangles)
+- **Object Triangulation (converting polygons to triangles)**
-  - Z-buffering for triangles

 - **3D Fractals**
   - BuckyBall fractal
   - Menger sponge fractal

+- **3D Wireframes from Cylinders and Spheres**

 - **Lighting**
   - Ambient lighting